DevExpress-Examples/asp-net-mvc-grid-export-hide-and-add-columns/Readme.md

 }
 ```

-In this example, the [Columns](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.GridViewSettings.Columns) collection contains different set of columns based on the `isExport` parameter value.
+In this example, the [Columns](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.GridViewSettings.Columns) collection contains a different set of columns based on the `isExport` parameter value.

 ```csharp
 public static class ExportHelper {